 Nevermind all of his success, he's still 'hungry' and challenges himself with surprising projects.
 In 2013 he appeared in The Performer - an experimental half-movie, half-performance about Oskar Dawicki and in two shorts by young directors - Piotr Sułkowski's Miruna and Maria Zbąska's - Psubrat.

 Andrzej Chyra's talent and charisma raise interest not only among Polish filmmakers.
 In 2011 he played alongside Olga Kurylenko (Bond's girl from Quantum of Solace) in Michale Boganim's Land of Oblivion.
 The Israeli director, author of the documentary Odessa...
 Odessa! tells the story of the Chernobyl catastrophe, looking at it from the perspective of people living in the small town of Pripyat.

-Chyra creates a charming portrayal of a priest with many weaknesses, creating a strong relationship with the audience from the very beginning - we read in a review in The Hollywood Reporter.
+Chyra creates a charming portrayal of a priest with many weaknesses, creating a strong relationship with the audience from the very beginning.

 In 2013 for the role of priest Adam, Chyra received the best actor prize at the Gdynia Film Festival, confirming his position as one of the best actors of his generation.

-He didn't rest on his laurels though, right the opposite: he still works a lot, chosing diverse projects.
-He plays in features of young directors (Jacek Lusiński's Carte Blanche, 2015 Wojciech Kasperski's The High Frontier, 2016) as well as in films by older masters (Robert Gliński's Stones for the Rampart, 2014, Jerzy Skolimowski's 11 minutes, 2015).
-Probably his most awaited premiere right now is Tomasz Wasilewski's United States of Love, recognised for Best Screenplay at the Berlin Film Festival.
+He didn't rest on his laurels though, right the opposite: he still works a lot, choosing diverse projects.
+He plays in features of young directors (Jacek Lusiński's Carte Blanche, 2015; Wojciech Kasperski's The High Frontier, 2016; Tomasz Wasilewski's United States of Love) as well as in films by older masters (Robert Gliński's Stones for the Rampart, 2014, Jerzy Skolimowski's 11 minutes, 2015).